luoyuweidu/A.Custom.Search.Engine.for.Data.Science.Job.Seekers/README.md

 https://thawing-tundra-10605.herokuapp.com/

 ## Introduction
 Now that I am looking for an analytics full-time job, I spend a lot of time searching and looking at online job posts on job boards like LinkedIn and Indeed.
-But I noticed that the responsibilities of Data Analyst vary greatly one from another, and only a small portion of jobs I would consider good matches for my skills.
+But I noticed that the job responsibilities of Data Analyst vary greatly from one post to another, and only a small portion of jobs I would consider good matches for my skills.
 Then I had the idea of creating a custom search engine that matches my resume with online job posts automatically so that I apply from the top match if I  have limited time.

 I'm new to the website scraping and app development, so I am learning as I go :)